CalyxOS/gitlab-oss/README.md

      Ultimate or Gold?
      ```

-1. Commit your changes to a new branch and start a new Merge Request.
+1. Commit your changes to a new fork and start a new Merge Request.
 1. Fill out the form at https://about.gitlab.com/open-source/

 ## Requirements